SabreDevStudio/postman-collections/Sabre-APIs/README.md

-# Sabre APIs Postman Collection (v2019.09)
+# Sabre APIs Postman Collection

-This Postman collection was created to showcase Sabre APIs and provide developers the ability to test* them freely.
+This Postman collection was created to showcase Sabre APIs and provide developers the ability to test them freely.

-*Sabre APIs Test credentials are required to successfully test these APIs, if you are an existing Sabre APIs customer and do not have your CERT credentials, please contact your Sabre account manager.
+> Note: Sabre APIs Test credentials are required to successfully test these APIs, if you are an existing Sabre APIs customer and do not have your CERT credentials, please contact your Sabre account manager.

 ## Getting Started